papertrailrob/frontendne-scss/README.md

 # frontendne-scss
 Example code from the Frontend NE SCSS talk on the 2nd April 2015

+See the associated slides at http://www.slideshare.net/frontendne/css-toscss

-Link to video and slides coming soon.
+Link to video  coming soon.